-Israel has been wandering in the desert for the last forty years after escaping from Egypt.
-That generation has mostly died off and the nation of Israel is preparing to enter into the promised land.
+Israel has been wandering in the desert for the last forty years after escaping Egypt.
+That generation had mostly died off and the nation of Israel was preparing to enter the promised land.

 In Numbers 26, God commands Moses and the high priest, Eleazar, to take a census.
 The census will determine how many men above the age of 20 are fit for war.
-The census will also determine how much land each tribe will inherit, traditionally passed on from father to son.
+It will also determine how much land each tribe will inherit, traditionally passed on from father to son.

 Enter the five daughters of Zelophehad.

 The daughters of Zelophehad were the direct descendants of Joseph, specifically from the tribe of Manasseh.
 Their father, Zelophehad, had died while Israel was wandering in the wilderness and left behind five daughters: Malah, Noah, Hoglah, Milcah, and Tirzah.
 He had no sons.